ptt3199/bank-qrcode-generator/DEPLOYMENT.md

    - Go to [vercel.com](https://vercel.com)
    - Click "New Project"
    - Import your GitHub repository
-   - Vercel will automatically detect it's a Vite project
+   - Vercel will automatically detect it's a Vite project **with Go functions**
    - Click "Deploy"

 ### Option 2: Vercel CLI